 Some vehicle conditions that force the engine to run:

 - There are cold ambient temperatures.

-- The hood is open or not completely latched.
+- The hood is open or not completely latched while the vehicle is not in N (Neutral).

 - The high voltage battery has a low charge.

 - The engine needs to run for maintenance.